gauravraj2601/Electronix-Express/README.md

 6. **Admin Panel**
    - A secure section for administrators to manage products.
    - Admins can add new products, edit existing ones and also delete existing products

+7. **Login Page**
+   - Handles user and admin authentication.
+   - Existing users can log in.
+   - New users can register for an account.

 ## Authentication
 User Authentication: Users can create accounts and log in to access personalized features like shopping carts and wishlists.